 The integration of data, ideas and theories to synthesize ever deeper knowledge is emphasized in Selffinity as a way of getting closer to the truth than loose information.
 It is also necessary to really understand how knowledge is related, a multilayered, single body.
 This makes the knowledge more useful, easier to learn and more meaningful.
 Making connections and seeing beyond the observable becomes spontaneous in a diverse place like Selva Chi.

 The native tree arboretum is definitely the highlight of the botanical experience.
 It consists of 200 species of native trees and 58 of native palms in an area of about 10 hectares.
-It has functions that include: protecting endangered native species of plants, which also protects many other species; a seed bank for reafforestation; providing easily accessible research facilities with abundance of historical and integrated data; providing an intermediate contact point between humans and the local terrestrial ecosystems plus one marine ecosystem of Western Ecuador; providing educational facilities for the development of a more integrated and liberating education to that normally practice in Ecuador.
+It has functions that include: protecting endangered native species of plants, which also protects many other species; a seed bank for reafforestation; providing easily accessible research facilities with abundance of historical and integrated data; providing an intermediate contact point between humans and the local terrestrial ecosystems plus one marine ecosystem of Western Ecuador; providing educational facilities for the development of a more integrated and liberating education to that normally practiced in Ecuador.

 The corn field, which now represents a rainforest community of 6000mm annual rainfall, took 7 years of nurturing before it gained the shade and moisture to be able to plant such delicate species.
 Now that area of about 0.75 of a hectare, harbours a community of 30 species of palms amongst their accompanying tree species, such as the endangered, endemic Chanul, slowly rising up through the softwoods that first established a canopy.

-There are 35 forest communities that contain they own composition of plant species in areas between 0.2-1.0Ha.
+There are 35 forest communities that contain their own composition of plant species in areas between 0.2-1.0Ha.
 Some of these communities in the drier areas have as few as 6 species of palms while five of the most stably moist areas have twenty species or more.

 However, in most of the arboretum, you might say it is difficult to see the palms for the trees.
 Most of the taller trees are local softwoods that, after forest destruction, grow quickly and recuperate the shady, moist habitat we know as rainforest.
 Most of the trees below 5m in height have been planted.
 These are trees from across Western Ecuador below 1000m altitude.
 The seeds of these trees, like the palms have to be collected during botanical excursions.
 Then they are germinated, raised in the nursery for a year or more and then planted in its appropriate community.